BradleyCulley/bradleyculley.github.io/_posts/broken-a-mind-on-fire-with-the-truth2.md

 </p>

 <p>In politics and the military, he did critical work on the Manhattan project.
-He was instrumental in, it would not be hyperbole to say, saving the world.</p>
+He was instrumental in - it would not be hyperbole to say - saving the world.</p>

-<p>In computing, he invented the internal organizational architecture that is still used by most computers today.
+<p>In computing, he invented the internal organizational architecture that is still used in most computers today.
 It is called, straightforwardly, "The von Neumann Architecture".
 To quote, "The Von Neumann architecture consists of a single, shared memory for programs and data, a single bus for memory access, an arithmetic unit, and a program control unit."¹¹</p>